Skip to main content

 Let's look a bit deeper into what we did, and how it works:

 1. First notice we're adding all connection arguments (first/last/before/after) to our field function.
-Also notice we're not annotating them with types - let inference do its thing! args of connectionFromArray knows what types they should be, so we let ReScript infer that for us.
+Also notice we're not annotating them with types. args of connectionFromArray knows what types they should be, so we let ReScript infer that for us.

 connectionFromArray